owulveryck/blog/content/post/journey-onnx-day2.md

 # Decoding the tensor

-In machine learning, the basic element of a computation graph is a Tensor.
+In machine learning, the fundamental element of a computation graph is a Tensor.
 In ONNX this element is described in the structure [TensorProto](https://godoc.org/github.com/owulveryck/onnx-go#TensorProto).
 A tensor has a shape represented here by the field `Dims` which is an array of int64, is holding a data type and obviously some data.

-Gorgonia has also a notion of tensor.
+Gorgonia also has a notion of tensor.
 A tensor is an interface.
 Therefore, creating a Go object from TensorProto that fulfills the Tensor interface of Gorgonia should be easy.

-Let's write a method that taks a `onnx.TensorProto` as input and that returns a `tensor.Tensor` as output
+Let's write a method that takes an `onnx.TensorProto` as input and that returns a `tensor.Tensor` as output

 {{< highlight go >}}
 func NewTensor(tx *onnx.TensorProto) (tensor.Tensor, error) { ... }
 {{</ highlight >}}

-We need to address the thre elements:
+We need to address the three elements:

 * convert the data type to something understandable by Go (and Gorgonia)
 * read and process the data to write a tensor backend
 * deal with tensor shape.

 I will not focus much on tensor shape.
-Actually ONNX has a notion of dimension which is an array of integer.
-Every entry representst the size of an axe of the tensor.
+Actually, ONNX has a notion of dimension which is an array of integer.
+Every entry represents the size of an ax of the tensor.
 This can be converted out-of-the-box into a [`Shape`](https://godoc.org/gorgonia.org/tensor#Shape) element of the `tensor` package.

 The data type conversion and the raw data processing is a (little) bit trickier, so let's focus on them.